mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 If we're not interested in the cause of the error, we can model the fact that an operation failed by returning a `null` value.
 In other languages returning a `null` is not considered a best practice.
 However, in Kotlin, the null check is built-in the language, and the compiler can help us to avoid errors.
 In Kotlin, we have Nullable Types.
 A Nullable Type is a type that can be either a value of the type or `null`.
 For example, the type `String?` is a nullable type, and it can be either a `String` or `null`.

-When we work with Nullable types, the compiler forces us to handle the case when the value is `null`.
-For example, let's change our main example trying to handle error using nullable types:
+When we work with nullable types, the compiler forces us to handle the case when the value is `null`.
+For example, let's change our main example trying to handle error using nullable types.
+First, we change the signature of the `findAll` method in the `Jobs` interface, letting it to return a nullable list, `List<Job>?`:

 ```kotlin
 interface NullableJobs {